How to Eliminate Credit Card Debt Faster

 3. Even with more money, debt elimination can be slow

 When minimum payments don’t work, you can try paying more.
 This usually involves implementing a debt reduction plan.
 You determine how much you can afford to pay and set that as a fixed amount that you pay each month.
+Two popular debt reduction strategies are the snowball method and the avalanche method.

 Even if you cut your budget down to just necessities, it can take a long time to reduce your debt using this method if your balances are high.
 If you’re not making the progress you want, then it’s time to find a better way to eliminate your balances.